joharasmus/blazed/src/Blazed/README.md

 iced is a blazing fast and correct x86 (16/32/64-bit) instruction decoder, disassembler and assembler written in C#.

 - 👍 Supports all Intel and AMD instructions
-- 👍 Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm) and fuzzed
+- 👍 Correct: All instructions are tested and iced has been tested against other disassemblers/assemblers (xed, gas, objdump, masm, dumpbin, nasm, ndisasm)
 - 👍 100% C# code
 - 👍 The formatter supports masm, nasm, gas (AT&T), Intel (XED) and there are many options to customize the output
 - 👍 The decoder decodes >90 MB/s